microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/driveitem_list_thumbnails.md

 ## Getting thumbnails while listing DriveItems

-If you are retriving a list of DriveItem resources to display, you can use the _$expand_ query string parameter to also include the thumbnails for those resources.
+If you are retrieving a list of DriveItem resources to display, you can use the _$expand_ query string parameter to also include the thumbnails for those resources.
 This enables your app to retrieve thumbnails and items in a single request, instead of issuing many requests.

 ### HTTP request